monome/docs/docs/crow/index.md

 ## Norns

-Crow integrates seamlessly with norns as a CV and II interface.
+Crow integrates seamlessly with norns as a CV and ii interface.

 First, be sure to [update](https://monome.org/docs/norns/#update) your norns software and then get the newest version of [awake](https://llllllll.co/t/awake/21022) and [ash](https://llllllll.co/t/ash-a-small-collection/21349).
 These scripts have new crow integration, and watch the [Library](https://llllllll.co/c/library) for more.